Intergovernmental Organisation for International Carriage by Rail: Membership

 As of 2019, there are 50 Member States and 1 Associate Member of OTIF plus the European Union: Afghanistan, Albania, Algeria, Austria, Armenia, Azerbaijan, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, European Union, Finland, France, Georgia, Germany, Greece, Hungary, Iran, Iraq, Ireland, Italy, Jordan, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Monaco, Montenegro, Morocco, Netherlands, North Macedonia, Norway, Pakistan, Poland, Portugal, Romania, Russia, Serbia, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Syria, Tunisia, Turkey, Ukraine and United Kingdom.

 Suspended

 The membership of Iraq, Lebanon and Syria have been suspended until international railway traffic with these countries is restored.

 Associates

 Jordan has been an associate member since 1 August 2010.
 Associate membership limits Jordan's participation to observer status, without the right to vote.

 The headquarters and organs

-The headquarters of OTIF are in Berne, Switzerland.
+The headquarters of OTIF are in Bern, Switzerland.
 Its organs are the General Assembly, the Administrative Committee as the financial and administrative supervisory body, the Revision Committee, the Committee of Experts on the Transport of Dangerous Goods, the Committee of Technical Experts and the Rail Facilitation Committee.
 The Secretary General provides the secretariat services.
 The working languages of the Organisation are English, French and German.

 Activities

-Further development of rail transport law in the following areas: